English

-More than just reading classic and popular literature from Beowulf to Harry Potter, the study of English involves honing our use of the spoken and written word, and the ability to assess the validity of what we read and hear.
+More than just reading classic and popular literature from Beowulf to Game of Thrones, the study of English involves honing our use of the spoken and written word, and the ability to assess the validity of what we read and hear.
+Students are invited into the world of research and literature via engaging courses in American and British literature, as well as film studies, major authors, and special perspectives courses.

-Students are invited into the world of research and literature; and the program provides excitement in honing abilities as writers, readers and critical thinkers.
-Therefore, the study of English is an exceptional platform from which to embark on careers as journalists, editors, librarians, professors, public relations professionals, marketers, actors, dramatists, or lawyers.
+The study of English is an exceptional platform to embark on careers as journalists, editors, librarians, professors, public relations professionals, marketers, actors, dramatists, or lawyers.
 A solid foundation in English can also provide entry into a variety of graduate school options.

 Program Highlights